-There were 1,302 crash-related fatalities in 2022 statewide, a record high for Arizona.
-The sum of 354 crash-related fatalities for pedestrians and bicyclists (known together as vulnerable road users or VRUs) was also at a record high in 2022.
+In 2022, Arizona had 1,302 crash-related fatalities, which was a record high for the state.
+That same year, 354 of those crash-related fatalities involved pedestrians and/or bicyclists (also referred to as vulnerable road users [VRU]), which also was a record high for the state.

-The Arizona Strategic Highway Safety Plan (SHSP) is a statewide coordinated plan that provides a comprehensive framework for reducing fatalities and serious injuries on all public roads.
+The Arizona Strategic Highway Safety Plan (SHSP) is a statewide coordinated plan that provides a comprehensive framework for reducing fatalities and serious injuries on all public roads in Arizona.
 The Arizona SHSP has been developed by the Arizona Department of Transportation (ADOT) in cooperation with local, regional, state, federal, Tribal, non-profit, and private-sector safety stakeholders.
-The SHSP is a data-driven, multi-year plan that establishes a statewide vision and goal and identifies Emphasis Areas to focus on in working to reduce traffic fatalities and serious injuries.
+The SHSP is a data-driven, multi-year plan that establishes a statewide vision and goal and identifies Emphasis Areas focused on reducing traffic fatalities and serious injuries.